Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

     }
     ```

-## Application Name Localization
+## Application name localization

-You can add localized application name and icon using **tizen-manifest.xml** in the Tizen project.
+You can add localized application names and icons using **tizen-manifest.xml** in the Tizen project using the following methods:

 - Open the **tizen-manifest.xml**, select the **Localization** tab and click **Add** to add **Name**.